Scheduled MonumentsWalesCaerleon Legionary Fortress: Back Garden of No 4 Museum Street

 What is Caerleon Legionary Fortress: Back Garden of No 4 Museum Street?

-Caerleon Legionary Fortress: Back Garden of No 4 Museum Street is a Roman legionary fortress dating to the late first and second centuries AD, forming part of the substantial military installation at Caerleon in Monmouthshire.
+Caerleon Legionary Fortress: Back Garden of No 4 Museum Street is a Roman legionary fortress dating to the late first and second centuries AD, situated within the broader archaeological complex of Caerleon in Monmouthshire.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM239.

 What period does Caerleon Legionary Fortress: Back Garden of No 4 Museum Street date from?

 Caerleon Legionary Fortress: Back Garden of No 4 Museum Street dates from the roman period, and is classified as a legionary fortress.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Caerleon Legionary Fortress: Back Garden of No 4 Museum Street?